codeforamerica/form-flow-starter/README.md

 Flows are the top-level construct.
 A flow has many inputs to accept user data (e.g. first name, zip code, email, file upload).
 Each input can have zero to many validations.

 A flow also has many screens.
-Each screen can be made up of one or more inputs.
+Each screen can be made up of zero or more inputs.
 A flow has an ordering of screens, and can use defined conditions to skip screens.
 Conditions are based on submitted inputs.
 Conditions can also be used on individual screens to show or hide content.